aniket-analytics/Power-BI-Projects/Shop-Sales-Report/README.md

 ## Author - Aniket Yadav

-This project is part of my portfolio to showcase data analysis using SQL.
+This project is part of my portfolio to showcase data analysis and visualisation using Power BI.

 - **LinkedIn**: [Connect with me professionally](https://www.linkedin.com/in/aniket-yadav-/)
 - **Gmail**: [Connect with me professionally](mailto:andyyadav12@gmail.com)